keycloak/keycloak-ui/README.md

 ## Theming

-It's possible to theme the Admin UI interface, this is useful if you want to apply your own branding so that the product looks familiar to your users.
-The Admin UI comes with two built-in themes called `keycloak` and `rh-sso`, by default the `keycloak` theme will be used when building the application.
+It's possible to theme the Admin Console, this is useful if you want to apply your own branding so that the product looks familiar to your users.
+The Admin Console comes with two built-in themes called `keycloak` and `rh-sso`, by default the `keycloak` theme will be used when building the application.

 This behavior can be changed by passing in a `THEME_NAME` environment variable, for example if wanted to build the application using the `rh-sso` theme we can do the following: